-Jeremiah Tower director talks making of "The Last Magnificent"
+'Jeremiah Tower' director on the story behind the film

 How did that happen?

 That didn't come until very late in the process.
 His nephew, who's interviewed in the film, called me one day, and he said, "Hey, I'm cleaning out my mom's basement."
 His mother was Jeremiah's brother's wife.
-He had found a box of old 16 mm films marked "young JT, young Jonathan."
+He had found a box of old 16 milimeter films marked "young JT, young Jonathan."
 And he said, "Is this useful to you?"
 It was another "Holy crap, I can't believe this is happening" moment.
 Once we saw all those films, it suddenly was this other incredible piece of the puzzle that corroborated all of the re-creations we had done, corroborated all the stories, gave you a real kind of tone and texture for his life.
 That was just another tremendous layer to the film that came at the last minute.

 That's incredible.
 There's a little bit of magic there, right?